Sleeping in Airports

 5. Sightseeing

-Geneva Airport’s train station is located just outside the terminal, and all trains that leave the airport make a stop at Gare Cornavin station in the city center, which is only 6 minutes away.
-Buses are also available, but the bus station is located a 10-minute-walk from the train station.
+Geneva Airport’s train station is located just outside the terminal, and all trains that leave the airport stop at Gare Cornavin station in the city center, which is only 6 minutes away.
+Buses are also available, but the bus station is a 10-minute walk from the train station.

-When it’s time to head back for your next flight, remember to leave enough time to grab your bags and process through security.
+Remember to leave enough time to grab your bags and process through security when returning for your next flight.

 6. WiFi